Cravtec/clinic/README.md

 # AbstractBaseUser and auth Group are use for this project
 # You have to first create django project and auth database
-pip install django
+pip install django~=3.0.8
-django-admin.py startproject clinic
+django-admin.py startproject clinic .

-# go inside clinic folder and create auth database
+# create auth database
-cd clinic && python manage.py migrate auth
+python manage.py migrate auth

 # change database name and go to previous directory
 mv db.sqlite3 clinic_db.sqlite3 && cd ..